decaporg/decap-cms/website/content/docs/widgets/relation.md

 - **Options:**
   - `default`: accepts any widget data type; defaults to an empty string
   - `collection`: (**required**) name of the collection being referenced (string)
   - `displayFields`: list of one or more names of fields in the referenced collection that will render in the autocomplete menu of the control.
 Defaults to `valueField`.
+For nested fields, separate each subfield with a `.` (E.g. `name.last`).
   - `searchFields`: (**required**) list of one or more names of fields in the referenced collection to search for the typed value.
 For nested fields, separate each subfield with a `.` (E.g. `name.first`).
   - `valueField`: (**required**) name of the field from the referenced collection whose value will be stored for the relation
   - `multiple` : accepts a boolean, defaults to `false`